Mirhajian/but-cpp-exercises/000_Basics_Of_C++/BASICS.md

 - 2. Recursive Functions
 - 3. Call by value / reference

-The chapters here are only decided by the studets, they either didn't understad them quite well or they just don't remember.
+The chapters here were only decided by the students, they either didn't understood them quite well or they just don't remember.